Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 I'm trying to get in touch with him.

-But he does read truth.
+He does read truth.

-Uh they might get him there.
+They might get him there.

 I might get lucky one day.

-And let me tell you, um, in the beginning of the primary run, I was very frustrated when DeSantis uh was trying to run for president, and I was bummed to be honest, because I think that he is a very strong VP candidate because of what he's done in Florida.
+And I was bummed, to be honest, because I think that he is a very strong VP candidate because of what he's done in Florida.

-And I think that um DeSantis has shown himself to be a leader, and he can stand against the media and the crazies that are out there.
+And I think that DeSantis has shown himself to be a leader, and he can stand against the media and the crazies that are out there.

 He's done it in Florida, and I really believe that he would be an awesome VP.